REMIX: Efficient Range Query for LSM-trees: RemixDB

 \subsection{Compaction}

-Real-world workloads often exhibit strong access locality for both read and write operations~\cite{fb-workload12,fb-workload20}.
-There can be multiple instances of a frequently updated key in the persistent tables.
-This can cause repeated writes and increased storage usage due to the immutability of the tables.
-To address this issue, TRIAD~\cite{triad17} proposes to exclude the frequently updated keys from a compaction.
-To this end, the excluded keys must be saved in a file, such as in the write-ahead log, for persistency.

-RemixDB takes a similar approach for reducing writes to the tables files.
-In RemixDB, every key in a MemTable is associated with an 8-bit counter recording the number of updates to the key, including deletions that generate tombstones.
-A key's counter increments on each update unless the maximum value (255) has reached.
-A compaction process skips the keys having an update count greater than a threshold.
-After a compaction, the excluded keys will be inserted to the current MemTable with their counters halved.
-If the current MemTable already contains an update or tombstone of an excluded key, the old version's update count is halved and added to the new version's counter without replacing the key.
-Meanwhile, these inserted keys remain valid in the WAL after garbage collection (See \S~\ref{sec:db-log}).

 In each partition, the compaction process estimates the compaction cost based on the size of new data entering the partition and the layout of existing tables.
-Based on the estimation, one of the following procedures is executed: \begin{itemize} \item Abort: cancel the partition's compaction and keep new data in the MemTables and the WAL. \item Minor Compaction: write new data to one or multiple new tables without rewriting existing tables. \item Major Compaction: merge new data with some or all of the existing tables. \item Split Compaction: split the partition into a few ones; merge new data with all tables and write to new partitions. \end{itemize}
+Based on the estimation, one of the following procedures is executed: \begin{itemize} \item Abort: cancel the partition's compaction and keep the new data in the MemTables and the WAL. \item Minor Compaction: write the new data to one or multiple new tables without rewriting existing tables. \item Major Compaction: merge the new data with some or all of the existing tables. \item Split Compaction: merge the new data with all the existing data and split the partition into a few new partitions. \end{itemize}

 \paragraph{Abort} After a compaction, a partition that sees any new table file will have its REMIX rebuilt.
-When a small table file is created in a partition after a minor compaction, rebuilding the REMIX can lead to high write amplification (WA).
-For example, the USR store in Table~\ref{tab:remix-cost} corresponds to the highest size ratio of REMIX to KV data (9.38\%).
-With this workload, writing 100\,MB of new data to a partition with 1\,GB old table files will create a 100\,MB REMIX.
-In this scenario, the WA ratio is 2, which is low for LSM-trees.
-Because the size of a REMIX is dependent on the number of keys in a partition, the WA ratio can be higher if the size of new data is small.
-To address the issue, RemixDB can abort a partition's compaction if the estimated WA ratio of the minor compaction is above a threshold.
+When a small table file is created in a partition after a minor compaction, rebuilding the REMIX can lead to high I/O cost.
+For example, the USR workload in Table~\ref{tab:remix-cost} has the highest size ratio of REMIX to KV data (9.38\%).
+Writing 100\,MB of new data to a partition with 1\,GB of old table files will create a REMIX that is about 100\,MB.
+To minimize the I/O cost, RemixDB can abort a partition's compaction if the estimated I/O cost is above a threshold.
 In this scenario, the new KV data should stay in the MemTables and the WAL until the next compaction.
-The WA ratio threshold is set to $5$ in our implementation.